 As of December 31, 2012, we had federal and California tax net operating loss carryforwards of approximately \$67.9 million and \$69.4 million, respectively, which will begin to expire in 2021 and 2018, respectively, unless previously utilized.
 As of December 31, 2012, we had federal and California research and development tax credit carryforwards of approximately \$2.9 million and \$1.0 million, respectively.
-The federal research and development tax credit carryforwards will begin to expire in 2024, unless previously utilized.
-The California research and development tax credit carryforwards are available indefinitely until utilized.
+The federal research and development tax credit carryforwards are available indefinitely until utilized.